basiqio/basiq-connect-ui/README.md

 };
 ```

-Inside onlick function (initialization code), create a new Basiq instance:
+Inside onclick function (initialization code), create a new Basiq instance:

 ```js
 var ui = new Basiq({